Swinject/Swinject/README.md

 ## Play in Playground!

 The project contains `Sample-iOS.playground` to demonstrate the features of Swinject.
-Download or clone the project, run the playground, and modify and play with it to learn more about Swinject.
+Download or clone the project, run the playground, modify it, and play with it to learn Swinject.

 To run the playground in the project, first build the project, then select `Editor > Execute Playground` menu in Xcode.

+## More about Swinject

+[The project wiki](https://github.com/Swinject/Swinject/wiki) has more information and examples.

 ## License